 While in interrogation mode, routes from multiple paths to the selected buss may be made or removed by pressing the relevant path ASSIGN buttons.
 The path ASSIGN buttons will strobe if the route is made.
 Again, layers and ALL A/B may be switched while performing reverse routing.

 Leaving interrogation mode

-When interrogation or reverse routing is complete, touch the 'Interrogate Mode' area to return the surface to the normal operational state.
+When interrogation or reverse routing is complete, touch the 'Stop Interrogate' button to return the surface to the normal operational state (see Figure 3).